cscart/docs/en/user_guide/mobile_app/faq.rst

   .. image:: img/wrappers.png
       :align: center
-      :alt: A block wrapper in CS-Cart determines the block title will appear on the mobile app home page.
+      :alt: A block wrapper in Multi-Vendor determines the block title will appear on the mobile app home page.

 -----------------------------------------
 Sidebar: How to Add or Remove Menu Items?